mparno/fenics-web/source/help.rst

 We try to keep a friendly tone on our mailing lists, but sometimes questions can only be settled by a heated debate.
-Don't be afraid to step in and state your opinion.
+Don't be afraid to step in and state your opinion!

 The `FEniCS mailing list <mailto:fenics@lists.launchpad.net>`_ is the place for general discussions regarding the FEniCS Project and the